 Hometown: Malvern, PA

 Tell me how this makes sense: A President, a federal official mind you, holds a gigantic celebration in Washington, D.C. for his recent election victory.
 This celebration comes off the heels of an election in which the President was apparently a "strong" leader dedicated to fighting terrorism.
 The federal government pays for only a tiny amount of the expenses.
-The city is forced to pick up the rest of the bill ($17.3 million), diverting money from it's Homeland Security fund ($11.9 million).
+The city is of the bill ($17.3 million), diverting money from it's Homeland Security fund ($11.9 million).

 I guess you'd have to be a Republican to understand it.

 "The biggest [scandal] in the history of the Universe," (Not)

 Buried in Judith Miller’s coverage of the report on the U.N.’s Oil for Food program published in The Times, for some reason on the front page of both my Sunday and Monday papers, is this nugget: